joergschultzelutter/pypi-publish-workflow/README.md

 ## Test your work flow

-The PyPi Prod deployment branch comes with a built-in safeguard which prevents accidental deployments to PyPi prod for cases where you want to do some testing.
+The PyPi Prod deployment branch comes with a built-in safeguard which prevents accidental deployments to PyPi Prod for cases where you want to do some testing.
 If you change the default for the Github Action trigger from

 ```yml
 on: